toroidal-code/cycle-themes.el/README.md

 ```

 That's it!
 Now, you can switch between your themes by calling `M-x cycle-themes`, or with the (easily re-definable) binding of `C-c C-t`.
-That's it!

 If you use [use-package](https://github.com/jwiegley/use-package), it'll look something like this: